-I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, homeland security, constructions of borders and sovereignty, Latin America, and feminist epistemology and methodologies.
+I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, detention and deportation, homeland security, borders, gender, race, Latin America, and feminist epistemology and methodologies.

-My ethnographically-based research broadly examines ways in which state policies shape patterns and socio-cultural consequences of human mobility.
-An ongoing project identifies the embodied consequences of destination countries’ immigration enforcement policies in countries of migrant origin.
-It focuses on the reverberations of U.S. migrant detention and deportation practices in Ecuador, and critically considers the relationship between ideas of homeland security and daily experiences of insecurity.
-The findings and arguments developed through this work have been published in Environment and Planning D: Society and Space, Geopolitics, a co-authored piece in Annals of the Association of American Geographers, a co-authored chapter in A Companion to Border Studies, and a chapter in Carceral Spaces: Mobility and Agency in Imprisonment and Migrant Detention.
-This research is also the subject of a book manuscript in process, tentatively titled: Detain and Deport: A Transnational Ethnography of U.S. Immigration Enforcement.
+My research examines how state policies shape patterns and consequences of human mobility, with a focus on restrictive border and immigration policies.
+One project identifies the embodied consequences of destination countries’ immigration enforcement policies in countries of migrant origin.
+It identifies reverberations of U.S. migrant detention and deportation practices in Ecuador, and critically assesses security and deterrence logics behind punitive policies.
+This research is the subject of a forthcoming book (March 2019) with the University of Georgia Press: Detain and Deport: The Chaotic U.S. Immigration Enforcement Regime.
+Other publications developed through this research have been published in Environment and Planning D: Society and Space, Geopolitics, a co-authored piece in Annals of the Association of American Geographers, and several edited volumes.

-Another project (with Dr. Deirdre Conlon) investigates the “intimate economies” of detention facilities in the greater New York City area, examining the micro-scale economies that develop in and around detention.
-We argue that consideration of how these relationships interlock with the privatization of carceral environments as well as processes of bureaucratization sheds important light on the expansion of detention regimes around the U.S. as well as globally.
-We have published article with initial findings in Geographica Helvetica; Territory, Politics, Governance, and have several chapters in edited books.
+Another project (with Dr. Deirdre Conlon) investigates the “internal economies” of detention facilities in the greater New York City area, examining the micro-scale economies that develop in and around detention.
+Our research shows that the development of financial dependencies on detention contributes to the continued expansion of detention regimes around the U.S. as well as globally.
+This research has been published in Geographica Helvetica; Territory, Politics, Governance, and as chapters in several edited books.
 Deirdre Conlon and I also edited a volume with contributions about detention around the world, Intimate Economies of Immigration Detention: Critical Perspectives, Routledge, 2016.

-Another area of research investigates ways in which shifts in immigrant destinations are transforming social and political landscapes in the United States.
+Another area of research investigates how shifts in immigrant destinations are transforming social and political landscapes in the United States.
 I draw on fieldwork in small-town Colorado to explore ways in which constructions of "illegality" shape immigrant and non-immigrant interactions.
-Publications from this project include articles in Antipode, Social and Cultural Geography, and a chapter in Immigrants Outside Megalopolis.
+Publications from this project include articles in Antipode, a co-authored piece (with Lise Nelson) in Social and Cultural Geography, and a chapter in Immigrants Outside Megalopolis.
 I am also interested in the qualitative research process itself, especially the role of feminist epistemologies and methodologies.
 A co-authored article (with Emily Billo) including reflections on and lessons from fieldwork was published in Gender, Place, and Culture.
-Another article on feminist research methods was published in 2016 in The Professional Geographer.
+Another article introducing the idea of “periscoping” as a feminist research method for getting at seemingly hidden subjects was published in The Professional Geographer.